ArowoloAbimbolaVictoria/ArowoloAbimbolaVictoria/README.md

 ---

-I'm open to new opportunities — freelance, full-time, or collaborative.
+I'm open to new opportunities, freelance, full-time, or collaborative.
 If you're working on something exciting in data, education, or tech for impact, I’d love to connect and explore how we can work together.
 Let’s build, grow, and make meaningful impact — together!